astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.md

 Wir geben keinen statischen Text mehr aus.
 Es wird ein Element aus der Datenbank angezeigt.
 Deshalb benennen wir die Methode `getMsg` in `getItem` um.
 Wir passen die Variablenbezeichnungen an und erstellen eine Datenbankabfrage.

+> Make sure you update the DocBlock here.
+This sounds nit-picky and unimportant at the beginning.
+In small extensions, it may still be minor.
+But later you may want to create documentation automatically based on this information.
+Then you will be happy if they are correct.<!-- \index{DocBlock} -->

 [components/com_foos/ src/Model/FooModel.php](https://github.com/astridx/boilerplate/blob/ae04129fb1b65a0939d9f968c3658843ddc7292d/src/components/com_foos/src/Model/FooModel.php)

 ```php {diff}